libreoscar/lmdb/README.md

-# lmdb
-An lmdb go wrapper based on gomdb.
+# An lmdb go wrapper based on gomdb.

-Some names are changed for easier understanding
+## Features
+* Easier api
+* Support nested txn (which [bolt](https://github.com/boltdb/bolt) does not support)

-A lot of advanced options are not exposed by purpose
+A lot of advanced options are not exposed by purpose.